defold/doc/docs/en/tutorials/runner.md

 For the time being these description probably suffices.
 However, a much more comprehensive dive through these things can be found in the [Building blocks manual](/manuals/building-blocks).
 It is a good idea to visit that manual at a later stage to get a deeper understanding on how things work in Defold.

 <a name="part-3"></span></a>
-## STEP 3 - Make the ground moving
+## STEP 3 - Making the ground move

 Now that we have all ground pieces in place, it is rather simple to get them moving.
 The idea is this: move the pieces right-to-left and when a piece reach the leftmost edge outside of the screen, move it to the rightmost position.
 To move all these game objects requires a Lua script so let's create one: